adrianjoshua-strutt/adrianjoshua-strutt/README.md

 💬 At the moment I am obtaining my masters from the university of Würzburg.
 My focus is on deep learning, especially computer vision in the medical domain.

-🔭 I’m currently working on Self-Supervised Contrastive Learning
+🔭 I’m currently working on Self-Supervised (Contrastive) and Semi-Supervised Learning

 ⚡ The projects here are mostly private.
 Just trying to have fun with new and exciting frameworks/languages.